Related articles in the Micro Frontend series:

 - Any change on any part of frontend code needs to be redeployed, increasing build time linearly and directly in proportion to the number of features and lines of code

 Despite the above disadvantages, the traditional frontend-backend working model will still suffice if both the scale of team and frontend is limited.
-Micro Frontend architecture only becomes desirable when we would like to scale the team and frontend beyond this, which is the case for many leading organizations.
+Micro Frontend architecture only becomes desirable when we would like to scale the team and frontend beyond this, which is the case for many leading organisations.

 2. Breaking the frontend monolith and collaborating across service teams